react-boilerplate/react-boilerplate/docs/general/commands.md

 $ npm run build
 ```

-Gets your application ready for deployment.
-Optimizes and minifies all files,
+Preps your app for deployment.
+Optimizes and minifies all files, piping them to
-and generates a folder called `build`. `build` includes all files you need for
-your application.
-Upload the contents of `build` to your web server to see it
+a folder called `build`.
+Upload the contents of `build` to your web server to
-live!
+see your work live!

 ## Testing